Floriannue/CORApy/readme_florian2.md

 def test_plus_edge_case1():
     """Test edge cases found in MATLAB tests"""
-    # Add all edge cases from MATLAB and any missing ones
+    # Add all edge cases from MATLAB and any missing test cases
     pass
 # ... more cases ...
 ```